The SOPHIE search for northern extrasolar planets. XVI. HD 158259: A compact planetary system in a near-3:2 mean motion resonance chain: Complementary analysis of the time series

+\ch{The $\ell_1$ periodograms of the photometry, bisector span, and the $\log R'_{HK}$ (resp.
+Fig.~\ref{fig:l1phot} Fig.~\ref{fig:l1bis} and Fig.~\ref{fig:l1rhk}) were computed on a frequency grid from 0 to 0.95 cycles/day to avoid the one day region.
+The $\ell_1$ periodogram aims to express the signal as a sum of a small number of sinusoidal components.
+Here, the $\ell_1$ periodograms present numerous peaks, which is characteristic of noisy signals, as they do not have a sparse representation in frequency.
+The periods appearing in $\ell_1$ periodograms are consistent with those appearing in the classical analysis.
+We simply note the addition of a signal at 23.5 d in the bisector span $\approx 11.6 \times 2$. }

-In conclusion, the analysis of the photometry and ancillary indicators supports the existence of a long term magnetic cycle, appearing in the $\log R'_{Hk}$ periodogram, with a period $\geqslant 1500 $ d.
-We note that the presence of several marginally significant periods in the bisector span might indicate the presence of correlated noise in the data.
-The fact that 11.5 days appears both in the bisector and photometry might indicate that there is a weak stellar feature at this period.
+In conclusion, the analysis of the photometry and ancillary indicators supports the existence of a long-term magnetic cycle, appearing in the $\log R'_{Hk}$ periodogram, with a period $\geqslant 1500 $ d.
+The period cannot be resolved due to the time-span of the SOPHIE observations (2560 days).
+The presence of several marginally significant periods in the bisector span might indicate the presence of correlated noise in the bisector, and possibly in the RV.

-The analysis of the bisector span uses all the available data points, which is not the case for the $\log R'_{Hk}$.
-The $\log R'_{Hk}$ analysis is made on the values of the $\log R'_{HK}$ measured before jdb 58000.
-After this date, the values of the $\log R'_{HK}$ are not reliable due to technical difficulties, stemming from the change of the calibration system.
-We remove outliers from the time series with a criterion based on the median absolute deviation (MAD).
-We compute $\sigma = 1.48$ MAD, which is the relation between the standard deviation $\sigma$ and the MAD of a Gaussian distribution.
-We exclude the data points if their absolute difference to the median is greater than $k \times \sigma$ with $k=3.5$.
-The points selected for the analysis are presented in Fig.~\ref{fig:rhk} in blue, while the points excluded are represented in red.

-Similarly, a criterion at $4\sigma$ applied to the RV time series leads to the removal of three outliers.
-In Fig.~\ref{fig:rvoutliers}, we show in green the three points removed from the analysis.